Project Background

 The City of Karratha undertook a Waterplay Feasibility Study to explore options for future water-based recreation facilities across the City.

-Through the Strategic Community Plan review and the adopted Community Infrastructure Plan 2025–2035, community feedback identified a strong interest in additional sport, recreation and leisure facilities — including expanded waterplay opportunities.
-In response, Council committed to investigating whether waterplay facility/facilities may be viable and appropriate for the region.
-The findings will now be reviewed and used to help inform future planning and decision-making.
+Through the Strategic Community Plan and Community Infrastructure Plan 2025–2035, the community identified strong interest in expanded waterplay opportunities.
+The findings from this study will now help inform future planning and decision-making.

-The survey has now closed.
-The winner of the FREE FAMILY POOL PASS will be drawn and contacted.
+The winner of the FAMILY POOL PASS has been drawn and contacted.

 The Waterplay Feasibility Study was undertaken to determine whether additional water-based recreation facilities would be viable and appropriate for the City of Karratha.